 How can I use my allocated TSF funds?

 Orgs can use their funds as approved in thier application.
-If you are not sure what has been approved look for your TSF information accessed from your group's CardinalSync profile.
-For additional assistance contact one of OSE's Peer Advisors.
+If you are not sure what has been approved, contact OSE for information about your group's TSF activity.
+For additional assistance contact an OSE Intern.
 Any proposed uses of old funds must meet the TSF policies and received prior approval by OSE.

 Please see criteria for TSF Partnership Funding for more specific information.

 What if I would like to change the use of our allocated TSF funds?

 Your TSF funds should be used for the purpose designated in your original application and as approved by OSE.
-If you would like to use your funds for other purposes, please fill out this form so that we can asses whether it fits the criteria.
+If you would like to use your funds for other purposes, please contact OSE.

 How do I make my stewardship plan?

 You'll meet with TSF Staff in the weeks following the decision of the allocation of funding.
 They are the best resource for anything stewardship related.

-- Siedah Morrish: Stewardship planning/fulfillment, TSF fun facts, advice, and moral support
+- Siedah Morrish (email@example.com): Stewardship planning/fulfillment, TSF fun facts, advice, and moral support